 1. 1.
 The City made us a promise in the 2022–2032 Comprehensive Plan.
 This vote would break it.

 2. 2.
 This isn't just about a gondola.
-It's a permanent change to the City's Zoning Ordinance.
+It's a permanent change to Lookout Mountain's building rules, no matter who owns the property.

 3. 3.
 The City's own rulebook says new developments should fit our community.
 This one doesn't.